 Geothermal energy is a relatively clean inexhaustible source that doesn’t depend on any external conditions (supply, weather, etc.).
 So this energy can be:

 It’s the energy from the few meters below the ground’s surface with a constant temperature all the year; we use one or more vertical probe at a depth of about 120-150 meters to draw this energy from the subsoil where the temperature is about 12ᵒ-15ᵒC.

-And we inject the liquid into a U-shaped tube where it’s heated up with the heat of the subsoil; then it’s risen to the surface where it’s used.
+Liquid is injected into a U-shaped tube where it’s heated up with the heat of the subsoil; then it rises to the surface.

 2- Deep geothermal energy:

 Exploitation in this form is a technique of recovery of this energy which produces from a depth 1-4 KM where the water temperature reaches 40ᵒ to 130ᵒ C.

 A borehole (production) is used to recover the water presented in this soil and it inject the energy of this water into another liquid.

 This is sent to a remote heating network where the temperature is kept sufficiently for producing electricity.
 After that, we re-injected the water into the basement into a lake.